 Fall & Spring (Semester or Academic Year)

-Summer & January
+Summer & January programs

-Each Faculty-Led course has a specific Program Fee that is in addition to Pace tuition.
-The $500 deposit is paid to Pace through an online portal, which is in addition to the normal Pace tuition costs for the course.
+- A $500 non-refundable deposit is paid to Pace through the student's Study Abroad application, which is in addition to the normal Pace tuition costs for the course.

-Refund & cancellation policy
+Refund & Cancellation Policy

 Financial Aid may be able to assist you in financing your study abroad experience.